pyxtal.util module

 pyxtal.util.extract_ase_db(db_file, id)[source]

-a short cut to extract the structural information from the ase db file by row id
+A short cut to extract the structural information from the ase db file by row id

 pyxtal.util.find_dir(dirs)[source]

-a short function to find the correct dir from a list
+A short function to find the correct dir from a list.

 pyxtal.util.generate_wp_lib(spg_list, composition, num_wp=(None, None), num_fu=(None, None), num_dof=(None, None), N_max=1000)[source]